 Atlanta Car Accident Lawyers Representing Clients Across Georgia

-Although the approach of insurance companies vary, many insurance companies try to reach a quick settlement with an injured person.
+Although the approach of insurance companies vary, many insurance companies try to reach a quick settlement with an injury victim.
 Their purpose is to avoid responsibility for future medical expenses, lost wages and other damages that are likely to develop.
-This is a trap which an injured person needs to avoid.
+This is a trap which you must avoid.
 When a person is injured in an auto accident, it very often takes months to completely assess the person's injuries.
 At that point, the person may need surgery or other extensive treatment.
 The injuries may leave the person permanently disabled even after corrective surgery.
-Therefore, the true value of a claim can only be assessed after a firm prognosis has been established by a physician.
-The State of Georgia provides in most, but not all, cases a two-year period of time in which to file a lawsuit on a claim.
-Accordingly, there is no need to rush to a settlement with an insurance company.
-You will only regret the settlement later when your injuries have become progressively worse.
+Therefore, the true value of a claim can only be assessed after a firm prognosis has been established by a physician.Reimbursement of Insurance Money Paid for a Car Accident

 In the State of Georgia, individuals are required to maintain liability insurance coverage for their automobiles.
-The minimum requirements for bodily injury liability insurance coverage in Georgia are $25,000.00 per person and $50,000 per accident.
+The minimum requirements for bodily injury liability insurance coverage in Georgia are $25,000 per person and $50,000 per accident.
 Since these insurance limits may be insufficient to cover the claim of an injured person, very often the injured person must explore what other insurance is available to the responsible driver or the extent of the driver's personal assets.
 The responsible driver may have the right to coverage from insurance policies of family members, an employer, a rental car company or from an "umbrella" policy.
 In addition, other unknown persons or entities may also have liability for the auto collision.
 For instance, if the road or a light was defective, a government agency may share responsibility for the collision.
 In addition, your own insurance policy may provide you with coverage for your injuries.What is Your Personal Injury Case Worth?

 Determining the appropriate value of a claim for personal injury is complicated.
 It involves evaluating the nature and extent of the injury, the economic losses that are recoverable, and the liability issues related to the accident.
 The location where a trial would take place and any prior injuries suffered by the claimant are issues that are also factored into any evaluation of a personal injury claim.
 Since insurance companies have vast experience in evaluating personal injury claims and will seek to obtain the lowest settlement possible, it is important to have a person with considerable experience dealing with the insurance company on your behalf.
 Generally, it is best to retain an Atlanta auto accident lawyer who regularly handles personal injury claims and will be prepared to institute litigation on your behalf if the insurance company is unwilling to settle your claim for a fair value.